rehanaliraza/InsuranceRAGBot/README.md

 - **Flexibility**: Easy to add new models, context sources, or prompt templates
 - **Standardization**: Consistent interfaces between components
 - **Extensibility**: New agent types can be added with minimal changes

+## Insurance Sales Agent

+The Insurance Sales Agent extends the system's capabilities to provide personalized product recommendations:

+### Features

+- **Consultative Approach**: Provides helpful information first, then identifies sales opportunities
+- **Situation Analysis**: Identifies aspects of the user's situation that indicate specific insurance needs
+- **Follow-up Questions**: Asks relevant questions to better understand the user's situation
+- **Product Recommendations**: Suggests appropriate insurance products based on identified needs
+- **Conversation Transitions**: Smoothly transitions from information to sales exploration

+### Sales-Driven Conversation Flow

+The system uses multiple techniques to drive insurance sales opportunities:

+1. **Universal Follow-up Questions**: Every agent (not just the Sales Agent) is trained to include natural follow-up questions that uncover insurance needs
+2. **Intelligent Agent Routing**: The system analyzes conversations to identify when to transition to the Sales Agent
+3. **Sales Keyword Detection**: Automatically routes queries with sales-related keywords to the Sales Agent
+4. **Conversation Context Analysis**: Monitors conversation history to identify signals of sales readiness
+5. **Response Post-Processing**: Ensures all responses end with an appropriate follow-up question if one isn't already included
+6. **Progressive Engagement**: After multiple exchanges, increasingly transitions to sales-oriented interactions

+### Sales Materials

+The system includes specialized sales materials:

+- **Product Information**: Detailed descriptions of various insurance products
+- **Customer Scenarios**: Common situations and appropriate product recommendations
+- **Conversation Templates**: Examples of effective transitions from information to sales
+- **Objection Handling**: Strategies for addressing common customer concerns

+To add new sales materials, place text files in the `app/data/sales` directory.

 ## License